Wine email marketing holds the biggest bang for the buck of any sales & marketing strategy but so...

 A modern email marketing strategy goes way beyond monthly newsletters and promo emails.

 The best way to segment your email list is to use click segmentation as subscribers interact with your email content.
 But what if you already have a large email list that has not been properly segmented?
 This post will address BOTH these situations!

 Remember the seven “P’s!”
 Proper prior planning prevents piss-poor performance!
 Invest the time to think about what your customers want.
-Effective email marketing is all about sending highly personalized, highly segmented email correspondence.
+Effective email marketing for wineries is all about sending highly personalized, highly segmented email correspondence.
 In order to do this, you must figure out the best ways to segment your list(s).

 Yes, some of these segments are no-brainers based on geography and product preferences.
 But, there is great power in using segments such as age range (Gen Z versus Boomer), industry, title/role, and hobbies/passions/interests.

 Of course you are free to add more segments anytime you want but good segmentation starts with a basic foundation of creating the right segments to use for your business.
 Gather your team around you and do some brainstorming.
 Give this exercise the focused attention it deserves.

 For inspiration, take time to study your subscribers’ behavior and interaction with past emails.
 Who opens your monthly newsletter?
 Who clicks on the button for free shipping?
 Who opens all your emails about Chardonnay but ignores your emails about Pinot Noir?

 Another powerful way to segment your audience is by their level of engagement.
 MailChimp, for example, has powerful analytics tools that allow you to gauge the level of engagement for each subscriber and then organize them into groups such as “super fans,” or “moderately engaged,” or “cold subscribers.”
 MailChip does all the heavy lifting for you because IT tracks engagement very closely for each and every subscriber!

 2. Immediately start segmenting the NEW subscribers to your winery.